artilleryio/kubectl-artillery/README.md

 Use the `--out/-o` flag to specify a different directory path to write the test scripts.

-#### A target url for every functional test
+#### A target url for every test

 A Kubernetes Service may reference multiple ports, requiring multiple `target` urls.
-Created test scripts work around this by using a full urls for every functional test endpoint.
+Created test scripts work around this by using a full urls for every test endpoint.

 For example,